Auguste-Arthur, Comte de Beugnot: Writings

 Beugnot shared with François Mignet the prize of the Académie des Inscriptions (1818) for the best essay on the institutions of St. Louis.
 The competitions of 1822 and 1831 led to his work on The Jews of the West and his History of the Destruction of Paganism in the West (1835), in consequence of which he was elected to the Académie des Inscriptions in 1832.
 The former of these works was more known at the time; it was placed on the Index.
 It was largely replaced by Otto Seeck's treatise on the same subject.
 Les Juifs d'Occident, ou recherches sur l'état civil, le commerce et la littérature des Juifs en France, en Espagne, et en Italie pendant la durée du Moyen-Âge, (Paris, 1824) is an essay with serious errors, and poor knowledge of ancient Jewish history.
 He asserts that Julian the Apostate never granted to the Jews permission for the rebuilding of the Temple.
 The author does not attempt to minimise the persecution of the Jews in the Middle Ages.

-He produced editions of the Assizes of Jerusalem (1841–43), of Beaumanoir's book of the Customs of Beauvaisis (1842), and of Les Olim ou Registres des Arrêts, or ancient registers of the Parliament of Paris (1839–48).
+He produced editions of the Assizes of Jerusalem (1841–43), of Beaumanoir's book of the Customs of Beauvaisis (1842), and of Les Olim ou Registres des Arrêts, or ancient registers of the Parlement of Paris (1839–48).
 These editions are of value for the history of feudal and customary law.
 He was associated with the voluminous publication of the Historians of the Crusades, which began in a memoir written by him in 1834.